jdvillegas25/holberton-system_engineering-devops-1/0x02-shell_redirections/README.md

-# List of Scripts in This Assignment
+# List of Scripts in This Assignment (Shell Redirections)

 **0-hello_world**
 > This script will print ```"Hello, World"``` followed by a new line to the standard output.